-Diesel consumption accounted for the direct GHG emissions produced by the Group.
-Due to the Group's business nature, GHG emissions from transportation of raw ingredients for concrete are unavoidable.
+Diesel and petrol consumption accounted for the direct GHG emissions produced by the Group.
+Due to the Group's business nature, GHG emissions from the transportation of raw ingredients for concrete are unavoidable.
 Nevertheless, the Group has implemented the following measures to reduce its direct GHG emissions:

-- Select vehicles with efficient fuel consumption; - Regularly inspect and maintain vehicles to optimise performance and engine efficiency; and - Closely monitor cement trucks with heavy emissions.
+- Select vehicles with efficient fuel consumption; - > Regularly inspect and maintain vehicles to optimise performance and engine efficiency; and - Closely monitor cement trucks with heavy emissions.

-Scope 2 - Energy Indirect GHG Emissions
+Scope 2 - Indirect GHG Emissions

-Electricity consumption accounted for the indirect GHG emissions produced by the Group.
+Electricity consumption accounted for the energy indirect GHG emissions produced by the Group.
 The Group's energy conservation measures are set out in the section headed "Energy and water efficiency".

-During FY2023, the Group's GHG emission intensity was approximately 73.69 tCO2e/million revenue.
-The Group is currently strengthening its data collection mechanism and will continue to expand its reporting scope and include Scope 3 - Other Indirect GHG Emissions in the future.
+During FY2024, the Group's GHG emission intensity was approximately 76.43 tCO2e/ revenue (S\$ million) (FY2023: 75.76 tCO2e/ revenue (S\$ million)).
+The Group is currently strengthening its data collection mechanism and will continue to expand its reporting scope and include Scope 3 emissions in the future.
 The Group's GHG emission performance was as follows:

-Types of GHG Emissions 2 Unit FY2023
+Types of GHG Emissions Unit FY2024 FY2023

-Scope 1 - Direct GHG Emissions tCO 2 e 403.66
+Scope 1 - Direct GHG Emissions Diesel consumption tCO 2 e 604.18 445.02

-Diesel consumption
+Petrol consumption

-Scope 2 - Energy Indirect GHG Emissions tCO2e 1,072.41
+Scope 2 - Energy Indirect GHG Emissions tCO2e 1,025.34 1,072.41

 Purchased electricity

-Total GHG Emissions tCO2e 1,476.07
+Total GHG Emissions tCO2e 1,629.52 1,517.43

-GHG Emission Intensity 3 tCO 2 e/million revenue 73.69
+GHG Emission Intensity tCO2e/ revenue (S\$ million) 76.43 75.76